department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/2021-Aug-research-study/research-findings.md

 6. Since so many people get to VA.gov through Google, see if we can improve the Google search path with metadata on pages.

 ## For other teams
+1. Consider renaming _Resources and Support_ to "FAQs" because this is a more widely used term that users understand.
+> "I think FAQs are really helpful if it is an exhaustive list” (p5).
-1. Consider making the headers in the "top 4" boxes into links (e.g., "Education" could go to the [VA education and training benefits page](https://www.va.gov/education/) page) because that's where many Veterans look first.
+2. Consider making the headers in the "top 4" boxes into links (e.g., "Education" could go to the [VA education and training benefits page](https://www.va.gov/education/) page) because that's where many Veterans look first.
+4. Consider adding "Resources" to the header next to "Find VA Location" to enable more Veterans to find it.

 # Next Steps